-Have you ever you wondered how certain people have gotten so successful?
+Have you ever wondered how certain people have gotten so successful?
 Sure you have.
-A great idea, motivation, persistence, and a little luck helps, but most successful people share certain habits.
+A great idea, motivation, persistence, and a little luck help, but most successful people share certain habits.
 Here are nine habits that have helped place them on the top:

 1. They meditate.

-Ray Dalio, the founder of Bridgewater Associates, told The Huffington Post in 2013 that “Meditation, more than anything in my life was the biggest ingredient of whatever success I’ve had.”
+Ray Dalio, the founder of Bridgewater Associates, told The Huffington Post that “Meditation, more than anything in my life was the biggest ingredient of whatever success I’ve had.”
 Dalio, however, is not alone.
-Oprah, Rupert Murdoch, Russell Simmons, Arianna Huffington, Bill Ford and Padmasree Warrior have all attributed mediation as a huge component to their success.
+Oprah, Rupert Murdoch, Russell Simmons, Arianna Huffington, Bill Ford, and Padmasree Warrior have all attributed mediation as a huge component to their success.

 Taking care of your body and mind by relaxing, exercising, healthy eating and getting enough sleep are all ways to improve your chances of success.